-Skills - at the end of the module the learner will have acquired the following skills: Applying knowledge and understanding The learner will be able to: Learning Outcomes a) Calculate limitation of liability funds and know the basis for their distribution; b) Understand which ships may be arrested and in respect of which claims; and c) Explain the role of marine insurance and the different steps that need to be taken to obtain marine insurance cover.
-Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
+Skills - at the end of the module the learner will have acquired the following skills:

+- a) Calculate limitation of liability funds and know the basis for their distribution; - b) Understand which ships may be arrested and in respect of which claims; and - c) Explain the role of marine insurance and the different steps that need to be taken to obtain marine insurance cover.

+This section has been made sufficiently open to accommodate both vocational and academic orientations.
 Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.

-The learner will be able to: a) Advise on the rules and regulations governing the right to limit liability; b) Advise on the actions to be taken against a ship to enforce a maritime claim: c) Advise on the actions to be taken in case of a maritime peril pursuant to a marine insurance contract; d) Advise on the instances where an action against the ship or insurer is not allowed; and e) Advise on the role of State Parties to international conventions to ensure the correct application of compulsory insurance provisions.
-Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft national legislation implementing international rules and regulations in the areas covered by this module; and b) Represent clients in case of disputes.
-Total Number of ECTS ECVET of 4 ECTS / ECVETs this Module Assessment of the The module will be assessed through presentations and writen module exams.
+- a) Advise on the rules and regulations governing the right to limit liability; - b) Advise on the actions to be taken against a ship to enforce a maritime claim; - c) Advise on the actions to be taken in case of a maritime peril pursuant to a marine insurance contract; - d) Advise on the instances where an action against the ship or insurer is not allowed; and e) Advise on the role of State Parties to international conventions to ensure the correct application of compulsory insurance provisions.
+Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft national legislation implementing international rules and regulations in the areas covered by this module; andb) Represent clients in case of disputes.
+Total Number of ECTS / ECVET of this Module 4 ECTS / ECVETs Assessment of the module The module will be assessed through presentations and written exams.
 Presentations: 30 % and Written Exams: 70%.